 Strategic management focuses on the “big picture” questions of business: What determines total corporate performance of an entire business enterprise?
 Why do some companies succeed, while other companies fail?
 And what – if anything – can managers do about it?
 Within these “big picture” issues, we will also address more focused questions as well: How can a company anticipate how its competitors will respond to its strategy?
 Which industries/markets offer the best opportunities for sustained profitability, and why?
 How can a company build and sustain a competitive advantage?

-This course will be taught by Krannert Professor of Management Richard Makadok, the Brock Family Chair in Strategic Management.
+This course will be taught in May 2019 by Krannert Professor of Management Dr. Richard Makadok, the Brock Family Chair in Strategic Management.

 Please note course offerings and faculty are subject to change.